Dmitry Bortniansky: Legacy

-James Blish, who novelized many episodes of the original series of Star Trek, noted in one story, Whom Gods Destroy, that Bortniansky's Ich bete an die Macht der Liebe was the theme "to which all Starfleet Academy classes marched to their graduation."
+James Blish, who novelized many episodes of the original series of Star Trek, noted in one story, "Whom Gods Destroy", that Bortniansky's Ich bete an die Macht der Liebe was the theme "to which all Starfleet Academy classes marched to their graduation."

 Bortniansky composed "The Angel Greeted the Gracious One" (hymn to the Mother of God used at Pascha) as a trio used by many Orthodox churches in the Easter season.

 Influence

-Bortnyansky's work had a significant impact on the development of both Ukrainian and Russian music.
+Bortniansky's work had a significant impact on the development of Russian and Ukrainian music.

-Almost half a century of Bortnyansky's life was associated with music education, with the most important processes of formation of musical culture in Russia, due to which he is considered a Russian composer in Russia.
-According to Russian musicologist Boris Asafyev, "Bortnyansky developed a style with characteristic inversions, which retained its influence for several following generations.
+Almost half a century of Bortniansky's life was associated with music education, with the most important processes of the formation of musical culture in Russian Empire According to Russian musicologist Boris Asafyev, "Bortniansky developed a style with characteristic inversions, which retained its influence for several following generations.
 These typical appeals not only reached Mikhail Glinka, but also Pyotr Ilyich Tchaikovsky, Nikolai Rimsky-Korsakov, and Alexander Borodin".

-At the same time, beginning in the 1920s, Bortnyansky's work became the subject of special attention of Ukrainian musicians.
-Stanislav Lyudkevych's article "D. Bortnyansky and Contemporary Ukrainian Music" (1925) called on Ukrainian musicians to develop the traditions established by Bortnyansky, "to dive deeper and more thoroughly into the great cultural treasury concentrated in Bortnyansky's works, to find the sources in it and foundations of our revival".
+At the same time, beginning in the 1920s, Bortniansky's work became the subject of special attention from Ukrainian musicians.
+Stanyslav Lyudkevych's article "D. Bortniansky and Contemporary Ukrainian Music" (1925) called on Ukrainian musicians to develop the traditions established by Bortniansky, "to dive deeper and more thoroughly into the great cultural treasury concentrated in Bortniansky's works, to find the sources in it and foundations of our revival".

-Traditionally, Ukrainian musicologists emphasize the use of intonations of Ukrainian folk songs in choral work, since the composer's first musical impressions were obtained in Ukraine, Ukrainians were also most of Bortnyansky's friends in the choir and his teacher Marko Poltoratsky.
+Traditionally, Ukrainian musicologists emphasize the use of intonations of Ukrainian folk songs in choral work, since the composer's first musical impressions were obtained in Ukraine.
+Most of Bortniansky's friends in the choir were Ukrainian, as was his teacher Mark Poltoratsky.
 In particular, Lydia Korniy notes: